Image Source: www.stockunlimited.com

 Step 6: Stay Away from Tussle

-Usually when the layoffs are round the corner, the relationships in the office might get uglier.
-Even the stress levels of your co-workers would be at an all-time high and even the there might be speculations related to who will be the first one to be laid off and who will stay.
+The relationships in the office might get uglier when the layoffs are around the corner.
+Even the stress levels of your co-workers would be at an all-time high, and even there might be speculations related to who will be the first to be laid off and who will stay.

-Even you might get tempted to get involved in this kind of gossip.
-It is better to stay away from malicious or any kind of negative conversations.
+You might get curious to involve in this kind of gossip.
+It is better to stay away from malicious or any kind of negative conversation.

-Analyzing and talking about the upcoming layoffs is just going to raise your anxiety levels moreover, keeping apart from co-workers is never in your best interest.
+Analyzing and talking about the upcoming layoffs will raise your anxiety levels.
+Moreover, keeping apart from co-workers is never in your best interest.

-Just think that the co-worker, about whom you are hitting around through gossip columns, might be the person whom you will ask for job reference the other day.
+Just think that the co-worker you are hitting around through gossip columns might be the person you asked for a job reference the other day.

 -